Misting and Fogging

 Make the task of managing your Cooling easier with Mistafog Fogging & Misting Systems

-Fogging systems and misting systems are a cost effective and versatile way of controlling temperature, humidity and dust, in your greenhouse, warehouse, storage facility, quarry, recycling centre (MRF), farm, propagation nursery, or even your outdoor entertainment area.
+Fogging systems and misting systems are a cost effective and versatile way of controlling temperature, humidity and dust, in your outdoor entertainment area, greenhouse, warehouse, storage facility, quarry, recycling centre (MRF), farm, propagation nursery, or even for air conditioner pre cooling, to cool the air entering your commercial air conditioning condenser.